redhat-developer/odo/docs/operator-hub.md

 >
 > For the link between a component and Operator Hub backed service to take effect, make sure you do `odo push`.
 The link won’t be effective otherwise.

-# Unlinking an odo component from an Operator backed service
+## Unlinking an odo component from an Operator backed service

 Unlinking unsets the environment variables that were set by linking.
 This would cause your application to cease being able to communicate with the service linked using `odo link`.

+> **Important**
+>
+> `odo unlink` doesn’t work on a cluster other than OpenShift (that is, minikube, or vanilla Kubernetes, etc.) because Service Binding Operator cannot be setup the OLM way (that is, we cannot list it by doing `odo catalog list services` or `kubectl get csv` like we can do for etcd Operator in this document).
+We are [working making this possible](https://github.com/redhat-developer/service-binding-operator/issues/623).

 1. Make sure you are executing the command for a component that’s pushed (`odo push`) to the cluster.